 Municipalities calculate the amount of the waste collection charge in different ways.
 Some municipalities calculate the amount of the waste collection charge based of the size of your household.
 The larger your household, the more you pay.
 Other municipalities calculate the charge based on the amount of waste collected.

 The waste collection charge is included in the municipal tax bill.
 This is usually sent out in the first 2 weeks of February.
-If you have any questions about the waste collection charge, contact your municipality.

 Apply for an exemption on paying municipal taxes